-Simulink PLC Coder is a tool provided by MathWorks to help engineers and system developers generate IEC 61131 Structured text for Programmable Logic Controller (PLC) and Programmable Automation Controller (PAC) devices.
-This tool enables users to create model-based designs for manufacturing and power generating equipment controlled by PLCs and PACs.
-With Simulink PLC Coder, the code for supervisory programs, closed-loop control systems and any industrial control application can be created automatically by machine engineers.
+With Simulink PLC Coder, the code for supervisory programs, closed-loop control systems, and any industrial control application can be created automatically by mechanical engineers.
 This automatic code generation helps reduce errors and inaccuracies associated with the traditional manual coding and minimizes overall system development time.

 Tasks performed with Simulink PLC Coder explained by Simulink PLC Coder experts

 Creating a structured text

 Your optimization needs to be always in line with the project development phase you are in.
 For instance, if you are doing rapid prototyping, you may need to place parameters in the global memory for calibration or tuning.
 When building systems for subsequent production, you may use the Inline parameters option to create parameters with their numeric values.
 When your optimization needs change with your system’s development phase, you are able to produce code that is more effective.